Making your option choices in school? Get inspired andpick the future you want

 There are a variety of roles you could specialise in.
 You might work as a:

-heating equipment and pipework systems in buildings like office blocks, hospitals and schools
+• heating installer – fit heating equipment and pipework systems in buildings such as office blocks, hospitals and schools

-• Service engineer - plan and carry out regular maintenance and repairs on all systems to make sure they are working safely and efficiently
+• service engineer – plan and carry out regular maintenance and repairs on all systems to make sure they are working safely and efficiently

-• Commissioning engineer - test and check systems to make sure they meet their original design specification and do what the customer needs
+• commissioning engineer – test and check systems to make sure they meet their original design specification and do what the customer needs

-• Domestic heating installer - fit central heating systems in homes and make sure they work properly
+• domestic heating installer – fit central heating systems in homes and make sure they work properly

 Hours

-You would normally work up to 40 hours week, but if you have a particular project deadline you might sometimes have to work extra hours.
+You'd normally work up to 40 hours week, but if you have a particular project deadline you might sometimes have to work extra hours.
 This could include working evenings and weekends to get the job finished on time.

 Environment